Ratatouille poster

 Structural Analysis

-The inciting incident occurs at 11 minutes when The old woman discovers the rat colony in her attic.
-Chaos erupts as she fires a shotgun at the ceiling, forcing the entire colony to evacuate.
-In the mayhem, Remy is separated from his family and swept away through the sewers, clutching Gusteau's cookbook.
-He loses everything: his family, his home, his safety.
-This external disruption forces him into a new world..
-At 10% through the film, this Disruption aligns precisely with traditional story structure.
+The inciting incident occurs at 12 minutes when The old woman discovers Remy and Emile in her kitchen and opens fire with a shotgun, forcing the entire rat colony to evacuate; Remy is separated from his family in the chaos and swept away through the sewers..
+At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 Emotional Journey